seanho00/boast-of-weakness/slides.md

 >>>
 1. Proud of own judgment
-2. Endure, fail to censure: inaction
+2. Endure, accept: inaction
-  + Jam4:16-17, boast in arrogance; does not do the right
+  + Jam4:16-17, boast in arrogance; not do right
 3. Delight
-  + See doctrinal liberality as a virtue
+  + Doctrinal liberality as virtue
   + Everyone has a voice
 * (img: Buddha, 1st c.
 AD, Tokyo National Museum)